Improved DIQKD protocols with finite-size analysis: Main protocol

 where $\delta_{j,k}$ is the Kronecker delta.
 Furthermore, we take $\pr{A_j = B_j |X_j = x, Y_j = y}_\mathrm{hon}$ to be the same for all $x\in\inX,y\in\inYt$ (in which case it must equal $\wexp$).
 Under this model, the expression~\eqref{eq:ECrate} for $h_\mathrm{hon}$ can be simplified:

 where the $\p+(1-2\p)\perr$ term is obtained by an explicit computation~\cite{WAP21}.

-In Figs.~\ref{fig:depol} and~\ref{fig:keyrates}, we modelled the honest devices as being described by a depolarizing-noise parameter $\q \in [0,1/2]$, by which we mean that the honest devices hold the two-qubit Werner state $(1-2\q)\pure{\Phi^+} + 2\q\, \id/4$ (where $\ket{\Phi^+}=(\ket{00}+\ket{11})/\sqrt{2}$).
+When computing the keyrates shown in Figs.~\ref{fig:depol}--\ref{fig:entbnds} later for a depolarizing-noise scenario, we modelled the honest devices as being described by a parameter $\q \in [0,1/2]$, such that the devices hold the two-qubit Werner state $(1-2\q)\pure{\Phi^+} + 2\q\, \id/4$ (where $\ket{\Phi^+}=(\ket{00}+\ket{11})/\sqrt{2}$).
 The measurements corresponding to Alice and Bob's inputs $X_j\in\inX,Y_j\in\inYt$ are the ideal CHSH measurements (see e.g.~\cite{PAB+09}), and the measurements corresponding to Bob's inputs $Y_j\in\inYg$ are measurements in the same bases as Alice's measurements.
 In terms of $\wexp$ and $h_\mathrm{hon}$, this yields

 where the second expression follows by the same computation as above, noting that essentially we have $\perr=\q$ in this case.